Contributed by Deane Gradous, Twin Cities consultant

 Methods–Describe how the objectives will be achieved.

-Materials–Estimate material to be used or consumed for the work.
+Materials–Estimate the material to be used or consumed for the work.

 Timeline–Include milestones and, where appropriate, future plans.